Strickland v. Washington: Case history

-David Washington pled guilty in a Florida trial court to an indictment that included three capital murder charges.
-During the plea colloquy, Washington told the trial judge that although he had committed a string of burglaries, at the time of his criminal spree, he was under extreme stress caused by his inability to support his family.
+Washington pled guilty in a Florida trial court to an indictment that included three capital murder charges.
+During the plea colloquy, Washington admitted to some past burglaries.
+He told the trial he had no significant criminal record and committed the crimes under extreme stress caused by his inability to support his family.
 The trial judge told Washington that he had "a great deal of respect for people who are willing to step forward and admit their responsibility."